The Chronology of Revelation

 After this, John saw in heaven,

-Those in this great multitude will be saved believers in Jesus Christ, previously both dead and alive, Gentile and Jewish, who will have been removed from the earth, via the Pre-Wrath Rapture, during the events of the Sixth Seal.
+Those in this great multitude will be saved believers in Jesus Christ, previously both dead and alive, Gentile and Jewish.
+They will have been removed from the earth, via the Pre-Wrath Rapture on a Rosh haShanah = Feast of Trumpets, during the events of the Sixth Seal.
+These raptured believers will be in heaven, with their palm branches and rejoicing before the Lord (Leviticus 23:40; Revelation 7:9-12).
+This will be in fulfillment of the final fall Hebraic feast, Sukkot = Feast of Tabernacles, which begins two weeks after the Feast of Trumpets.
 John added,

 Never again will they hunger; never again will they thirst.
 The sun will not beat upon them, nor any scorching heat.
 For the Lamb at the center of the throne will be their shepherd; he will lead them to springs of living water.
 And God will wipe away every tear from their eyes (Revelation 7:16,17).